auroraGPT-ANL/MCQ-and-SFT-code/src/README.md

 ## Test Infrastructure

 The testing infrastructure consists of two main components that work together to enable both offline testing and workflow verification.
-For offline testing, we use a stub model implementation (src/test_model.py) that provides predefined responses, allowing us to test all workflow components without requiring access to actual language models.
+For offline testing, we use a stub model implementation (src/test\_model.py) that provides predefined responses, allowing us to test all workflow components without requiring access to actual language models.
 The two testing components serve different but complementary purposes:

 ### 1. Workflow Integration Test (`test_workflow.sh`)

 Integration testing focused on the complete system:
 - Tests the entire workflow pipeline, making sure all scripts work together correctly
-- Uses a simplified setup with just two models
+- Uses a simplified setup with just two models (A and B in config.yml)
 - Verifies integration between all components
 - Uses real PDF input for testing
 - Tests the complete workflow: